Jurassic Park (franchise): Jurassic World Camp Cretaceous (2020–2022)

-Jurassic World Camp Cretaceous is a CGI-animated series that debuted on Netflix in 2020.
+Jurassic World Camp Cretaceous is a CGI-animated series that premiered globally on Netflix on September 18, 2020.
+It ran for five seasons and 49 episodes, concluding on July 21, 2022.
 It is a joint project between Netflix, Universal Studios, Amblin Entertainment and DreamWorks Animation.
 Scott Kreamer and Lane Lueras are the showrunners, and executive produce the series with Spielberg, Marshall, and Trevorrow, while Zack Stentz serves as consulting producer.
-The series is set during the events of the Jurassic World trilogy, and is about a group of six teenagers attending an adventure camp on Isla Nublar.
+The series is set during the events of Jurassic World and the opening scenes of Jurassic World: Fallen Kingdom, and is about six teenagers attending an adventure camp on Isla Nublar.
 When the park's dinosaurs escape, the teenagers are stranded and must work together to escape the island.
-The series premiered globally on Netflix on September 18, 2020 and ran for five seasons, concluding on July 21, 2022.
-It consists of 49 episodes.
 The voice cast includes Paul-Mikél Williams, Jenna Ortega, Ryan Potter, Raini Rodriguez, Sean Giambrone, Kausar Mohammed, Jameela Jamil, and Glen Powell.
+An interactive special, titled Hidden Adventure, debuted a few months after the series ended.

+Jurassic World: Chaos Theory (2024–2025)

+Jurassic World: Chaos Theory, an animated sequel series to Camp Cretaceous, was released on Netflix on May 24, 2024.
+It ran for four seasons and 39 episodes, concluding on November 20, 2025.
+It is set between the events of Jurassic World: Fallen Kingdom and Jurassic World Dominion.
+Most of the voice actors reprised their roles, although Potter and Ortega were recast.

+Future series

+Jurassic World: Explorers (2025)

+Jurassic World: Explorers is an upcoming preschool children's animated series based off of the Jurassic World trilogy with a release time of somewhere in 2025.

-Live-action series
+Untitled live-action series

-A live-action television series based on the Jurassic World films was reportedly in development as of March 2020.
+A live-action television series based on the Jurassic World trilogy was reportedly in development as of March 2020.
 However, Marshall said two years later that such a series had not been discussed, and that his focus was on the films.
 Speaking about Camp Cretaceous, Marshall said: "I think that's plenty for now".